I'm Honey!

 I know a person who lives in the past.
 It is one of my meaningful relationships.
 So, I am extremely aware of the pitfalls.
 If you have any of these signs, I think you are suffering from an addiction to what was… your past.
 Here are the signs.

-I think you must approach your 50’s, 60’s, 70’s, 80’s and beyond with discipline because nothing good in life happens by accident.
+Take my advice and approach your 50s, 60s, 70s, 80s and beyond with discipline because nothing good in life happens by accident.
 You have to make a plan and then work your plan.

 Plan To Embrace Every Moment!

-I never missed a day of journaling even though my husband and I were traveling.
-I programmed my Dropbox and wrote daily… on airplanes, hotel rooms, automobiles, and in several different countries.
+When a friend suggested that I journal daily for three months, when I told her I felt stuck, I never would have guessed the transformation that would occur in my life.
+I found my voice!
+I never missed a day of journaling, even though my husband and I were traveling at the time.
+I wrote on airplanes, hotel rooms, automobiles, and in several different countries.
 I did not miss a day.

-Through journaling, I found a new purpose and passion in Honeygood.com, in the community that we have now built, and in my book.
+Through journaling, I found a new purpose and passion in honeygood.com, in the community that we have now built, and it led to me writing my book.
 Now, I have no time to live in the past because the present is a frantic, fun whirlwind of friends and new experiences.
 I live in the present and await tomorrow with enthusiasm.
 This present-day mindset has become my greatest gift.

 Passages After 50